ranveign/django-by-errors/doc/index.rst

     <form method="POST">

+..
+Gi bedre beskrivelse av hvor den skal limes inn/skrives.
+For eksempel kan du si at det skal legges til method="POST" etter form, slik at det ser slik ut: <form method="POST">, for da er det enklere å forstå at det skal inni klammene, og at endringen/det man skal legge til kun er en del av <form method="POST"> og ikke hele setningen.

 If we try again, we will see another error, complaining about "Forbidden: CSRF verification failed.
-Request aborted.". *Cross site request forgery* is a well established mechanism to used to decide that a request originates from the same site.
+Request aborted.". *Cross site request forgery* is a well established mechanism (that?)to used to decide that a request originates from the same site.
 This is done by using the randomly generated ``SECRET`` variable in settings.py to generate a combination of characters that will be attached as hidden fields to all forms, and then be validated on the servers when the form